pip-services/pip-services-docs/content/en/node/commons/config/option_resolver.md

 linkTitle: "OptionResolver"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    A helper class to parameters from "options" configuration section.
+    A helper class used to obtain all the parameters from the "options" configuration section.
 ---
 ### Description
 The OptionResolver class can be use to obtain all the parameters under the section "options" from a CongifParams object.
 It has a single method called "resolve".